Cloud computing in healthcare is on the rise

 Cloud availability

-This challenge can be addressed by multi-cloud computing and hybrid cloud, where the cloud is used together with on-site storage.
+This challenge can be addressed by multi-cloud computing and hybrid cloud, where the cloud is used together and optimized with on-site storage.
 A local server minimizes outage risks while also giving healthcare organizations the feeling of more control over their data.
 No wonder that 95% of them consider the hybrid an ideal choice.

 Though these challenges can make you feel uneasy, don’t let them scare you out of your migration to the cloud.
 Instead, invest in an experienced team of professional developers who can help you bypass these challenges.